-We've tested 144 over-ear headphones so far and below are our recommendations for the best over ear headphones for working out.
-See also our recommendations for the best headphones for running.
+We've tested over 350 over-ear headphones, and below are our recommendations for the best over-ear headphones for running and working out.
+If you want more fitness audio options, check out our recommendations for the best wireless earbuds for running and working out or the best headphones for running.

-Our recommendations above are what we think are currently the best over ear headphones for working out to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best wireless over-ear headphones for working out to buy for most people in each price range.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for sports/fitness headphones.
+If you would like to choose for yourself, here is the list of all our reviews of over-ear headphones, ranked by their suitability for sports and fitness.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and where you use the headphones will matter more in your selection.
+Personal taste, preference, and where you use the headphones will matter more in your selection.